apache/carbondata/docs/quick-start-guide.md

 | spark.executor.extraClassPath   | Extra classpath entries to prepend to the classpath of executors. **NOTE**: If SPARK_CLASSPATH is defined in spark-env.sh, then comment it and append the values in below parameter spark.driver.extraClassPath | `carbondata.tar.gz/carbonlib/*`                              |
 | spark.driver.extraClassPath     | Extra classpath entries to prepend to the classpath of the driver. **NOTE**: If SPARK_CLASSPATH is defined in spark-env.sh, then comment it and append the value in below parameter spark.driver.extraClassPath. | `$SPARK_HOME/carbonlib/*`                                    |
 | spark.driver.extraJavaOptions   | A string of extra JVM options to pass to the driver.
 For instance, GC settings or other logging. | `-Dcarbon.properties.filepath = $SPARK_HOME/conf/carbon.properties` |

+**NOTE**: Please provide the real directory file path of "SPARK_HOME" instead of the "$SPARK_HOME" for the above script and there is no space on both sides of `=` in the 'Value' column.

 5. Verify the installation.